Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Iodine Often emphasized due to pregnancy and fetal development context May be present, but not always emphasized the same way Category differences reflect physiological context, not quality ranking

-Choline Increasingly discussed, but not consistently included at meaningful amounts Often absent or present only in small amounts Absence or low amounts should be interpreted in relation to formula limits and purpose
+Choline Increasingly discussed, but not consistently included at meaningful amounts Often absent or present only in small amounts Absence or low amounts should be interpreted in relation to formulation limits and purpose

-Long-term routine use May not be the best default outside pregnancy or related planning contexts Often designed with general daily use in mind Duration and context affect whether a formula makes sense
+Long-term routine use May not be the best default outside pregnancy or related planning contexts Often designed with general daily use in mind Duration and context affect whether a formulation makes sense

 This table is not a recommendation to use either category.
 It is a way to understand how purpose, dose, and context shape formulation differences.